teamzira/adp-connection-java/README.md

 ##Do a one time setup for client certificates

 NOTE:
-certs bundled in libraries will only work for ADP Sandbox environment Refer ONE-TIME_CERTS_SETUP.md for jks key generation and cacerts update instructions
+certificates bundled in libraries will only work for ADP Sandbox environment

+Refer ONE-TIME_CERTS_SETUP.md for jks key generation and cacerts update instructions

 ## Usage